marc0olo/aens-nfts/docs/diagrams/burn_nfts.md

 sequenceDiagram
     actor Any user
     Any user ->> NFT Contract: 1) burn: nft_id
-    Note left of NFT Contract: removes all data associated with the NFT Note left of NFT Contract: burns the NFT
+    Note left of NFT Contract: default burn entrypoint of AEX-141 Note left of NFT Contract: removes all data associated with the NFT Note left of NFT Contract: burns the NFT
 ```